 Met.3D is a meteorology-specific 3-D visualization framework that provides the user with various methods for IVA of gridded meteorological data (Rautenhaus et al., 2015b,a).
 The framework focuses on interactive rapid exploration of the 3-D atmosphere and on uncertainty represented by ensemble simulations.
 It is designed to bridge the gap between 2-D visualizations (including horizontal maps, vertical cross-sections, vertical profiles), 3-D visualizations (including isosurfaces, direct volume rendering, 3-D streamlines and trajectories) and novel feature-based displays (Kern et al., 2018, 2019).
-All visualization techniques can be combined in an interactive setup, so that benefit can be gained from augmenting, e.g., traditional 2-D map views by corresponding 3-D perspectives.
+All visualization techniques can be combined in an interactive setup, so that benefit can be gained from augmenting, e.g., traditional 2-D map views

+- 115 by corresponding 3-D perspectives.
 As part of this study, we update Met.3D by extending it with implementations of two new features with relevance to the analysis of MCAOs and PLs in ERA5 data: (i) support for visualizing polar stereographic data, as well as other common map projections; (ii) on-the-fly computation of MCAO indices on user-defined vertical levels for visual assessment of the sensitivity to the choice of the characteristic pressure level in conventional MCAO indices.
-The current release (v1.7) of Met.3D can be used generically for 3-D IVA of atmospheric phenomena in ERA5 (Met.3D - Homepage, 2021; Met.3D - Documentation, 2021; Met.3D - Documentation ERA5, 2021) and other gridded meteorological datasets.
+The current release (v1.7) of Met.3D can be used generically for 3-D IVA of atmospheric phenomena in ERA5 (Met.3D - Home- - 120 page, 2021; Met.3D Documentation, 2021; Met.3D Documentation ERA5, 2021) and other gridded meteorological datasets.

-We apply Met.3D to investigate 3-D features of MCAOs and PLs in ERA5.
-For the initial explorative phase of the investigation, a set of exemplary cases were selected based on previous studies (Kolstad, 2011; Føre et al., 2012; Bracegirdle, 2012) about strong MCAO events and symmetric PLs (e.g., the case on Dec.
-18, 2002 in Fig. 1 and 2).
-After the statistical evaluation of new index variants (Sect.
-2.4), we conducted additional interactive visual analyses for one exemplar event characterized by an
+We apply Met.3D to investigate the 3-D structure of MCAOs and PLs in ERA5.
+For the initial explorative phase of the investigation, a set of MCAO and PL cases were selected based on previous studies (Kolstad, 2011; Føre et al., 2012; Bracegirdle,